escheffel/pymaclab/pymaclab_sphinx/docs/pymaclab_python.rst

   reason to expect that one day a fully-fledged Python compiler may appear, giving developers the choice to compile their programs all the way down to machine code.

+*PyMacLab in Python encourages learning and extending*

+  Many routines aimed at solving DSGE models often feel like canned algorithms which by their very design encourage use of them as simple and unreflective input-blackbox-output procedures in which the users are mostly concerned with learning the syntactic rules of the program to quickly "get out of it what they need".
+I feel that for the sake of productivity this is not an entirely wrong or indeed deplorable circumstance, quite to the contrary.
+But it often does imply that users substitute away from learning and understanding under-the-hood details of implementation which in themselves would be worthwhile try to come to grasp with as a means of learning.
+PyMacLab, as a result of the language it is written in and the way it chooses to implement DSGE modelling in form of an "intelligent" DSGE model instance, encourages students and researchers to look underneath the hood and to use the structure of the DSGE data type as it exists at any given point in time in order to develop easy-to-add extensions.
+The open-source, improved readability and maintainability nature of Python and
+  PyMacLab itself further enforce this advantage.
+Canned routines encourage unreflective use, but does human capital theory not teach us that learning-by-doing is an important aspect of stimulating economic growth?

 Disadvantages of PyMacLab in Python